Patriot of Ukraine: Re-establishment, 2005

 In 2005 the organisation was re-established.
 The Patriot of Ukraine defined itself as a "revolutionary vanguard of the Ukrainian social-nationalistic movement".
 The organization uses the Wolfsangel symbol, the difference is the color of the monogram as the SNPU used azure (blue) monogram on gold and the Patriot of Ukraine utilizes sable (black) on gold and gold on sable.

 In 2007, the organization officially ended its relationship with Svoboda, a direct descendant to the Social-National Party of Ukraine.
 In the party statement, it was announced as follows:

-Despite the split some prominent Svoboda's members such as Andriy Illienko, Chairman of the Kiev City Branch of the Vo Svoboda (Freedom) All-Ukrainian Union and a member of the Verhovna Rada, continued to advocate social-nationalism and idea of the two revolutions (national and social) which created a common ground with the Patriot of Ukraine.

 Some researchers pointed to the fact that even after the declarative break-up, VO Svoboda continued to benefit: